Many multiple myeloma patients may develop renal (kidney) insufficiency and/or renal impairment.

 Patients with suspected renal impairment must receive supportive care.
-This care includes hydration with intravenous fluids and rapid treatment of hypercalcemia.
+This care includes hydration with intravenous (into the vein) fluids and rapid treatment for hypercalcemia.
 Clinical trials have shown the bone-modifying agent Xgeva (denosumab) is safer than the bisphosphonate Zometa for the treatment of myeloma-related hypercalcemia from bone disease in patients with severe renal impairment.
 Severe renal impaired is defined as creatinine clearance < 30 mL per minute.